MickSe/PlasmidAssemblyWF/README.md

 ## Variant calling process

-Four processes were added in main.nf (for variant calling and VCF filtering with Sniffles and Medaka) and are called in the workflow pipeline { } part.If neither --ref_seq_sheet or --ref_seq is used, the process is not called and variant calling does not happen (but a path channel is still generated, pointing to "$projectDir/data/OPTIONAL_FILE" to avoid the workflow to stop.
+Four processes were added in main.nf (for variant calling and VCF filtering with Sniffles and Medaka) and are called in the workflow pipeline { } part.
+If neither --ref_seq_sheet or --ref_seq is used, the process is not called and variant calling does not happen (but a path channel is still generated, pointing to "$projectDir/data/OPTIONAL_FILE" to avoid the workflow to stop.

 position:
  	/EPI2ME_pipeline/repo_clone/main.nf